abhixd77/StarkRDP/README.md

-# StarkRDP   all credits goes to @DrStark_Noob on telegramhttps://github.com/drstark562512/StarkRDP
+# StarkRDP   all credits goes to @DrStark_Noob on telegram    RERP:- https://github.com/drstark562512/StarkRDP